Regular Sessions

 The global trend of freshwater ecosystem salinisation driven by anthropogenic activities (e.g., agriculture, water and resource extraction, road de-icer application, and climate change) has emerged as a critical global challenge.
 Freshwater salinisation has the potential to significantly alter the structure and functioning of aquatic communities, as well as the ecosystem services or nature’s contributions to people.
 Despite increasing scientific attention to this issue, as it poses substantial ecological and socio-economic threats, our understanding of freshwater salinisation remains limited.
 Also, although disasters of salinisation (e.g. the Oder River, death of thousands of flamingoes in Lake Tuz) have served as a wake-up call, freshwater salinisation is still poorly regulated and managed.
 We, therefore, invite contributions exploring the causes of freshwater salinisation, the responses of biota and ecosystem dynamics to salinity (both in isolation and in combination with other drivers), and potential strategies for managing these impacts effectively.
 We will also welcome contributions from non-academic organisations addressing policy-making, since recent studies and reports have emphasised the need to develop specific regulations.

-SS-15 - Aquatic fungi in a changing and challenging world
+SS-15 - Aquatic fungi and microorganisms in a changing world

 Convenors: